cpjworks/cpjworks/README.md

 - 3D + 2D digital art - Blender, Unreal, Houdini; Procreate, Nomad Sculpt
 - Meteorology / extreme weather events, speculative / science fiction, architecture
 - Stepping out to make new friends in-person 🐌 🥡🧃 🐢
-- Living in, or working remotely from, Taiwan, Japan, South Korea, Sweden, Scotland 🗺️
+- Living in / working remotely from Taiwan, Japan, South Korea, Sweden, Scotland 🗺️
+- Lyon football (soccer) team - Selma Bacha is my favourite player

 [^1]: That's not actually me in my picture -_-, but if you know who they are, we can definitely be friends.